Dispatch's Second Chance (and The Game Awards Predictions)

 I think people are just going to think, other people will vote for that.

-I want to rep my face.
-Yeah.
+I want to rep my favorite.

 It's so domineering.
 You know what I mean?
+They'll think, I want to vote for a little bit indie.

-I want to vote for a little bit indie.
-You know, that's the only split fiction.
+You know, that's the only split fiction of.

 It's coming, baby.
 It's coming.